swiftlang/swift/docs/ABI.rst

   * For each type parameter **n**, the following fields are stored:

-    + The **number of witnesses** for the type parameter is stored at **offset 10+n**.
+    + The **number of witnesses** for the type parameter is stored at **offset 10+p**.
 This is the number of witness table pointers that are stored for the type parameter in the generic parameter vector.
+The inner offset **p** is advanced by **1+w** for each parameter, where **w** is the number of witness tables for the type.
+This accounts for the variable length protocol descriptor references below.
+    + For each type parameter with protocol contraints that require a witness table, **n** references to the **protocol descriptors**.
+References are stored as an offset relative to the start of the nominal type descriptor.

 Note that there is no nominal type descriptor for protocols or protocol types.
 See the `protocol descriptor`_ description below.